 Windhill’s fortunes took a turn for the better when they sold a corner of their ground for house building and invested the proceeds in team building and ground improvements.

-The arrival of free scoring Mark Gilliver, West Indian paceman Tony Martin and wicket-keeper batsman Mark Gill heralded a new era where the re-election days were a thing of the past.
+The arrival of free scoring Mark Gilliver, West Indian paceman Tony Martin, above, and wicket-keeper batsman Mark Gill heralded a new era where the re-election days were a thing of the past.

 Gilliver scored 750 runs at 39.47 in 1991, while Gill contributed 401.
 Martin bagged 71 wickets in a team that should have pressed for promotion.